 I can’t live without my: scrunchie, Thermos, and a variety of statement earrings

 Laura Santoyo, Secretary

 Where I live: Aurora, Illinois (yes, that place from Wayne’s World)

 What I’m drinking: Probably wine, though I also enjoy peanut butter whiskey and apple martinis

-What hypes me up: The Office, anything Harry Potter related, any time I get to bring up museums in everyday conversation, baking, feminism, museum collections, a new restaurant or food dish, a cute new skirt or pair of shoes, anything that has to do with fall or Halloween
+What hypes me up: The Office, anything Harry Potter related, owls, any time I get to bring up museums in everyday conversation, baking, feminism, museum collections, a new restaurant or food dish, a cute new skirt, pair of shoes, or pair of earrings, anything that has to do with fall or Halloween

 Nicknames: Laurito Burrito, also “Lizbeth” – there’s a story behind this one

 Favorite Museum: How can you decide?!
 Colonial Williamsburg comes to mind…but probably only because I grew up around there and it holds some nostalgia for me.